-The truth is you don't need an eye cream (see More Info to learn why) but if you decide to use one anyway, this is a good option that has a couple of concerns.
+The truth is, most eye creams aren't necessary (see More Info to learn why) but if you decide to use one anyway, this is a good option that has a couple of concerns.
 No, it won't make undereye bags or circles go away but its formula can moisturize (though not well enough if eye-area skin is very dry) and contains plenty of ingredients that can stimulate collagen production for firmer, smoother skin.

 Although that's great, we must point out that this eye cream also contains a potentially problematic amount of barium sulfate.
 This mineral is used as a whitening agent in cosmetics (think whitening as in brightening, not as in making dark spots fade).
 Although not considered a primary irritant, this ingredient can be poisonous if ingested and is noted for the way it frequently causes skin reactions.
 This same ingredient is consumed orally before having certain types of X-rays taken; it is believed that barium sulfate's low solubility and the body's ability to excrete it both help promote its negligible bioavailability.
 Still, it's not the best ingredient to see so prominently in a skin-care product designed to be used around the eyes (Source: British Journal of Dermatology, September 2004, pages 357–364).